cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 {{% do %}}Tell Cloud Foundry that `debug-app` should use your New Relic service instance: `cf bind-service debug-app newrelic`{{% /do %}}
 {{% do %}}Find the New Relic license key in the output of `cf env debug-app`{{% /do %}}

-### Swisscom Setup
+### Swisscom and anynines Setup

-Swisscom does not use the NewRelic Cloud Foundry service broker, so we'll need to set up an account manually.
+Swisscom and anynines do not use the NewRelic Cloud Foundry service broker, so we'll need to set up an account manually.

 {{% do %}}Create a new account on [NewRelic.com](https://newrelic.com/signup){{% /do %}}
 {{% do %}}Click on your account name in the top-right of the welcome dashboard, and **select Account Settings**{{% /do %}}